pspiagicw/blog/content/posts/tree-sitter/index.md

 The `integer` rule uses `Regular Expressions`, to declare one or more consecutive digits to be a `integer`.

-*If you want to implement rules in `tree-sitter`, you need to be comfortable with `regex`*
+> *If you want to implement rules in `tree-sitter`, you need to be comfortable with `regex`*

----

-## `A friendly tip!`

-There are multiple times in this post, you will be required to use `tree-sitter` to test and parse source code.
+> There are multiple times in this post, you will be required to use `tree-sitter` to test and parse source code.
+>

-It goes without saying, you need to run `tree-sitter generate` each time, before doing any testing or parsing.
+> It goes without saying, you need to run `tree-sitter generate` each time, before doing any testing or parsing.

----

-### `testing the parser`
+### testing the parser

 We can write a few `hotshot` programs to test if the parsing is accurate.